-West Virginia Universal Pre-K Continuous Quality Improvement (CQI) Guidance Manual through a three-step process of planning, collecting, and analyzing.
+The West Virginia Pre-K Continuous Quality Improvement Guidance Manual is designed as a blueprint to support effective ongoing program analysis and quality improvement efforts.
+The WV Universal Pre-K CQI Guidance Manual includes an overview of the continuous quality improvement process through a three-step process of planning, collecting, and analyzing.
 The guidance manual houses two observation tools utilized in the CQI process.
 The first is West Virginia Universal Pre-K Health and Safety Checklist, which must be completed in the first forty-five days of school.
 Further information on The WV Universal Pre-K Health and Safety Checklist is provided in the next section.
 The West Virginia Universal Pre-K Observation Walkthrough is another observation tool provided in the guidance manual.
 This is an observation tool designed to assist classroom supervisors, coaches, specialists, and other county collaborative early childhood core team members in observing portions of a day in pre-k.
 The WV Universal Pre-K CQI Guidance Manual also includes sample CQI Toolkit.
 The CQI Toolkit is provided as a resource, but is not required.
 The toolkit includes four tools to support each step of the CQI process.
-The West Virginia Pre-K Continuous Quality Improvement Guidance Manual and CQI Toolkit can be downloaded from https://wvde.us/early-and-elementary-learning/wv-universal-pre-k/program-assessment-and-continuous-quality-improvement/.
+The West Virginia Pre-K Continuous Quality Improvement Guidance Manual and CQI Toolkit can be downloaded from https://wvde.us/early-and-elementary-learning/wv-universal-pre-k/